-But the walk to it is enjoyable, and the views from the near island on which it stands are utterly beautiful, taking in some of the best mountain landscapes in central Sutherland.
+The walk to it is enjoyable, and the views from the near island on which it stands are utterly beautiful, taking in some of the best mountain landscapes in central Sutherland.
+(Continues below image...)

 Today the castle comprises a finger of stone, pointing accusingly at the sky.
 Just enough remains to identify it as once having been a three storey tower house of traditional design, including a corbelled section that once housed the main staircase and part of a vaulted basement level.
 Across the narrow neck of the promontory is a dry stone wall that marks the line of an old defensive wall: traces of the original defensive ditch here can still be seen.

 The castle dates back to about 1490 when the lands were owned by the Macleods of Assynt.
-Its only place in history is an especially inglorious one.
+It only entered the history books once, in especially inglorious circumstances.
 On 27 April 1650, the Marquis of Montrose, fighting for the Royalist cause even after the execution of Charles I (see our Historical Timeline) lost the battle of Carbisdale to a much smaller Covenanter army.
 His flight brought him, two days later, to Ardvreck Castle, where he sought sanctuary with Neil Macleod of Assynt.

-Neil was away, and his wife, Christine, tricked Montrose into the castle dungeon and sent for troops of the Covenanter Government.
+Neil was away, and his wife, Christine, tricked Montrose into the castle dungeon and sent for Government troops.
 Montrose was taken to Edinburgh, where he was executed on 21 May 1650.
 This act stands as a notorious betrayal of Highland hospitality.